 Centre of Excellence for Gender Equality

 The under-representation of women among staff in higher education, particularly at senior levels, is an intractable problem internationally.
 In 2015, in Ireland 81% of professorial positions were held by men and, while women represented 62% of non-academic staff, 72% of the highest paid non-academic staff were male.
-While there are currently 2 female presidents of Institutes of Technology, there has never been a female university president in the Republic of Ireland since the establishment of the first university in 1592.

 In this context the HEA National Review of Gender Equality in Irish Higher Education Institutions was published in 2016.
 Since then the Athena Swan Charter has been extended to Ireland implementing the recommendations of the Report of the Expert Group.